-9 If you do not record this information in your electronic systems, these women should be removed from the sample when the list is validated by member(s) of the midwifery team.
+7 If you do not record this information in your electronic systems, these women should be removed from the sample when the list is validated by member(s) of the midwifery team.

-- where possible, women whose baby was taken into care (i.e. foster care, adopted)10; - women who gave birth in a private maternity unit or wing; - women who gave birth in a maternity unit managed by another provider; - women without a UK postal address (but do not exclude if addresses are incomplete e.g. no postcode)11; - any patient known to have requested their details are not used for any purpose other than their clinical care (if this is collected by your trust you should ensure that you remove those patients from your sample list at this stage).
+- Women without a UK postal address (but do not exclude if addresses are incomplete e.g. no postcode)8. - Any patient known to have requested their details are not used for any purpose other than their clinical care (if this is collected by your trust you should ensure that you remove those patients from your sample list at this stage).